Pests in Gardens and Landscapes: Quick Tips

 - Deeper, less frequent watering is best for most lawns.
 Water only two to three times a week.

-- Make sure your sprinkler system isn’t producing runoff, especially on slopes.
+- Make sure your sprinkler system does not produce runoff, especially on slopes.
 If you see runoff, use shorter watering times and repeat the cycle to allow time for the water to move into the soil.

 - Water early in the morning, when evaporation and wind are minimal.